 Common amateur blogging mistakes are:

-Choosing the wrong niche you’re not passionate about, or you know nothing about.
+- Choosing the wrong niche you’re not passionate about, or know nothing about.

-investing in expensive tools before mastering the basics;
+- Investing in expensive affiliate marketing tools before mastering the basics;

 Amateur Blogging FAQ- Things All Bloggers Must Know

-My amatuer blogging guide would be incomplete without an FAQ section, you agree?
+My amateur blogging guide would be incomplete without an FAQ section, you agree?

 #1- Is Amateur Blogging Worth it?